xLSX285/EnterpriseG/README.md

 - `True`: All specified packages in `WindowsPackagesToRemove` will be removed from the image
 - `False`: Packages wont be removed `Default`
+- `You may experience couple error messages when it's removing packages, that's completely fine.`

 ## DisableFeatures